-- Groundwater recharge areas should be identified and protected.
-Protecting recharge areas can be accomplished through both technology options and reduced land disturbance practices during building and construction activities. - Water conservation and efficiency practices should be encouraged and practiced throughout the County. - Development within the limestone/carbonate geology should be limited and optimally these areas should be placed in conservation easements or preserved through the Transfer or Purchase of Development Rights (TDR and PDR) programs.
+- The Frederick County and Winchester City governments should evaluate the benefits of combined water resources and as deemed appropriate, address water supply issues as one regional entity to ensure common goals. - Groundwater recharge areas should be identified and protected.
+Protecting recharge areas can be accomplished through both technology options and reduced land disturbance practices during building and construction activities.

+- Water conservation and efficiency practices should be encouraged and practiced throughout the County.
+The use of rainwater harvesting practices should be encouraged to reduce the demand for potable water. - Development within the limestone/carbonate geology should be limited and optimally these areas should be placed in conservation easements or their density credits could be used elsewhere in the county through Transfer or Purchase of Development Rights (TDR and PDR) programs.